-As we all hang tight in the name of health and safety, a lot of events are understandably being put on hold.
-(We’ll all celebrate together, eventually.)
-But some “happenings” wait for no one—things like the ninth month, birth or a milestone birthday.
-NYC area family photographers are stepping up to help your family capture these important events while you’re sheltering in place.
-The solution?
-A virtual photo shoot via Zoom, FaceTime, etc. Read on to learn how it all works, and see actual photos taken via remote sessions!
+Did you or your partner get pregnant during the pandemic?
+Looking to stay safe but hoping to capture your pregnancy or newborn with a photo shoot?
+No problem!
+NYC area family photographers are stepping up to help your family capture these important events while you’re keeping close to home.
+Book a virtual photo shoot via Zoom, FaceTime, etc. Read on to learn how it all works, and see actual pictures taken via remote sessions!

 Yes, in most cases you are the one taking the actual photo (probably with your phone), but it's with the input of a professional via Zoom, Facetime, etc. Perhaps not the ideal situation for your big shoot, but the good news is that probably not surprisingly, rates are significantly less than those for in-person sessions.